Dicey operations

 Being curious Being resourceful Being resilient Being collaborative

-Again, there are several games to choose from.
+There are a couple of examples of games to choose from.

 Find a partner and a 1-6 dice, or preferably a 0-9 dice if you have one.
 The interactivity in Dice and Spinners can be used to simulate throwing different dice.